 - 3mm steel should be used for all sections. - The steel should be galvanised to protect from rust, leaving a grey finish.
-This can be powder coated black if residents agree to pay for this additional cost

 Locks.

 - A narrow-style, Euro-profile automatic deadlocking mortice latch should normally be used.
 Any proposed variation must be subject to approval.
 This means that the gate will "slam- to- lock." - The same lock should be fitted to all gates in the scheme unless otherwise instructed. - Locks should be embedded into the post of the gate.